skyhitblog/skyhitblog.github.io/index.md

 I've some great experiences with some of the most awesome people I've met.

 Right now, I'm pursuing Engineering in <b>Computer Science and IT</b>.
-My academic projects have been on <b>Cloud Computing</b> and another on <b>Traffic Analyzing with Raspberry Pi</b>.
+My academic projects have been on <b>Cloud Computing</b> and <b>Traffic Analyzing with Raspberry Pi</b>.

 I believe, "Programming is Magical".
 I'm learning Android in my free time.
 I build apps with [Ruby on Rails](http://rubyonrails.org) and [React Native](http://facebook.github.io/react-native/).

 Presently, I'm working on my new startup.

 Rest assured, my future is not that dark after all. ;)